ASC Farm Standard – Principle 2

 - Hatchery, Fingerlings, Broodstock and Seed

-Aligned and revised Criteria covering some of the main environmental impacts of aquaculture are now open for consultation.
+Aligned and revised Criteria covering some of the main environmental impacts of aquaculture have gone for consultation in March/April 2021.
 ASC’s Technical Advisory Group have endorsed these proposals for public consultation supported by expert technical working groups for topics where significant development was needed.

-Feedback from consultations will be used to adapt the new proposals.
-The next round of public consultation for the remaining P2 criteria/indicators will take place in September 2021.
-After this feedback has been collated and reflected upon, a final round of public consultation on the complete proposed P2 will take place next year (2022) with a target to introduce the P2 requirements on farms in 2023.
+Feedback from consultations is being used to adapt the new proposals.
+Currently Fish Welfare is open for public consultation until the end of October 2021.
+The next round of public consultation for the remaining P2 criteria/indicators will take place in March/April 2022.
+After this feedback has been collated and reflected upon, a final round of public consultation on the complete proposed P2 will take place September/October next year (2022).
+The target is to release the P2 requirements in 2023 and implement in 2024.